ExamTime/ajaxmanager-rails/readme.md

 Then add the following to your application.js manifest:
 `//= require ajaxmanager`

+Full documentation for Ajaxmanager can be found at http://www.protofunc.com/scripts/jquery/ajaxManager/

 Don't forget to run `bundle update` after upgrading to the latest gem version to ensure it's used by your rails app.